Religion

 James Varick

-As black membership in the John Street Church grew, segregation was introduced and black members had to sit in the back pews.
-In 1796, in response, a small group of black men, led by Varick, obtained church approval to hold separate services for the black congregation.
-By 1800 they had purchased a lot and built their own church and they secured an independent charter in 1801.
-This church, the African Methodist Episcopal (AME) Zion Church, became the mother church of the AME Zion Church movement.
+Varick’s pivotal role in the establishment of the African Methodist Episcopal (AME) Zion Church is a testament to his leadership and vision.
+As black membership in the John Street Church grew, segregation was introduced, compelling black members to sit in the back pews.
+In response to this injustice, Varick and a small group of black men obtained church approval to hold separate services for the black congregation.
+By 1800, they had purchased a lot and built their church, securing an independent charter in 1801.
+This marked the birth of the AME Zion Church, which would become a beacon of hope and empowerment for African Americans.

 Related posts